2025 Tennessee manufacturing plant explosion

-On October 10, 2025, an explosion occurred at an Accurate Energetic Systems manufacturing plant in Humphreys County, Tennessee, United States, causing sixteen fatalities and at least four injuries.
-The facility, located near Bucksnort, was used in the manufacture, storage, and research of high explosives for the Department of Defense and various other customers.
+On October 10, 2025, a series of explosions occurred at an Accurate Energetic Systems manufacturing facility in Humphreys County, Tennessee, killing sixteen people and injuring seven, one seriously.
+The facility, located near Bucksnort, was used to manufacture, store, and research high explosives for the Department of Defense and various other customers.

 Background

 Accurate Energetic Systems (AES) was established in 1980.
-It is based in McEwen, Tennessee and conducts research on and manufactures explosives, including demolition charges and high explosives.
+It is based in McEwen, Tennessee, and conducts research on and manufactures explosives, including demolition charges and high explosives.
 Their customers include aerospace, oil, and commercial demolition companies.
 The company had contracts with the Department of Defense for the manufacture of explosives.
-As recently as September 23, 2025, the Department signed a $120 million contract with AES for "the procurement of TNT".
+As recently as September 23, 2025, the department signed a $120 million contract with AES for "the procurement of TNT".

 The president of the company is John Sonday.
 AES employed approximately 75 people prior to the explosion.
-AES held certifications as a Women-Owned Small Business by the Small Business Administration, and as a Women’s Business Enterprise (WBE) by the Women’s Business Enterprise National Council (WBENC).
+AES held certifications as a Women-Owned Small Business by the Small Business Administration, and as a Women's Business Enterprise (WBE) by the Women's Business Enterprise National Council (WBENC).

 In the surrounding community, the blast brought back memories of the lethal 1978 explosion of a tank car in nearby Waverly.
 The AES facility was located in Humphreys County, Tennessee, near the border with Hickman County, Tennessee.
 The plant took up 1,300 acres of land near Bucksnort spring.
 Across eight buildings of the facility, explosives were manufactured, stored, researched, and tested.
 The explosives manufactured included C-4 and TNT.

 Safety record

 After the explosion, the mayor of Hickman County claimed that the facility had no safety issues of record.
 However, there had been an explosion at the facility a decade earlier.
 On April 16, 2014, a Rio Ammunition employee was installing a blast shield between gunpowder hoppers when they exploded.
 Maxam Explosives owned Rio Ammunition, which leased the building on the AES site.
 It was one of several companies operating at the site.
 The explosion killed the employee installing the blast shield and injured three more.
 Two of the walls and a large portion of the AES facility's roof were destroyed.

 The Occupational Safety and Health Administration partially inspected the McEwen plant in 2019.
 They found employees had not been given proper protective equipment.
-AES also failed to ensure that surfaces within the facility’s break room were kept free of cyclonite.
+AES also failed to ensure that surfaces within the facility's break room were kept free of cyclonite.
 Exposure to the chemical was a potential cause of two employees experiencing seizures.